Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 The good news is that in some cases, when the steroids are stopped, the tumors shrink on their own.
 However, there have been unfortunate instances of hepatic rupture or tumor spread and metastasis leading to death in patients with anabolic steroid-related hepatocellular carcinoma.

-Exciting news!
 Nodular regenerative hyperplasia of the liver has been identified in rare cases of individuals who have been using anabolic or androgenic steroids for an extended period of time.
 This condition typically does not show any symptoms or only presents with mild abdominal discomfort caused by an enlarged liver.
 However, in some rare instances, there have been reports of severe nodular regenerative hyperplasia leading to portal hypertension and splenomegaly.
 Additionally, there is a potential link between the development of hepatic tumors and the use of androgenic steroids, as nodular regeneration has been observed in the surrounding “normal” liver tissue.
 This discovery sheds light on the potential risks associated with long-term steroid use and highlights the importance of monitoring liver health in individuals using these substances.

 Mechanism of Injury

-The androgens work by activating intracellular androgenic steroid receptors, which then move to the nucleus and bind to androgen response elements on DNA.
+The androgens work by activating intracellular androgenic steroid receptors.
+Which then move to the nucleus and bind to androgen response elements on DNA.
 This process triggers a series of androgen-stimulated genes that play a crucial role in cell growth and development.
-Uncontrolled growth stimulation in hepatocytes is believed to be the primary cause of nodular regeneration and hepatic tumors associated with anabolic steroid use.
-The exact reason for cholestasis caused by C-17 substituted androgens is not clearly understood, but high doses have been shown to induce a similar cholestasis in certain animal models.
-This syndrome resembles cholestasis of pregnancy and the jaundice linked to high doses of estrogens or birth control pills, possibly due to a partial deficiency or variation in bile salt transporter proteins.
+Uncontrolled growth stimulation in hepatocytes likely causes nodular regeneration and hepatic tumors associated with anabolic steroid use.
+Although the exact cause of cholestasis from C-17 substituted androgens remains unclear, high doses have been shown to induce similar cholestasis in certain animal models.

-Liver injury caused by anabolic steroids can range from minor enzyme elevations to severe cholestasis, hepatic peliosis, and liver tumors.
+Caused by anabolic steroids can range from minor enzyme elevations to severe cholestasis, hepatic peliosis, and liver tumors.
 The first step in managing this condition is to immediately stop using the androgenic steroid.
 Athletes and bodybuilders may resist this advice, but reducing the dosage or switching to a different form of the steroid is not recommended.
 (GET BLOOD WORK)

 Common androgenic steroids include danazol, fluoxymesterone, methandienone, methenolone, methyltestosterone, nandrolone, norethandrolone, oxandrolone, oxymetholone, stanozolol, and various forms of testosterone.